krrish-jindal/3-Axis-Gimbal/README.md

 # 3-Axis-Gimbal
 This project is about 3 axis gimbal made using esp32 and MPU6050.
-In which we take __the attitude__ from MPU6050 and converting it into __PWM__ signals.
+In which we take the Orientation from MPU6050 and converting it into __PWM__ signals.

 # Circuit Diagram
 __Note:__ Change GPIO pins connection according to gimbal_code.ino